What'sNEW Apr - Jun 2022

 Other issues in the book relate even more directly to cosmic ancestry.
 Anthropologists think they find evidence of human speciation in centuries-old human remains.
 A dormant ancient virus is reactivated by environmental (social?) developments.
 The virus causes an evolutionary advance in humans.
 The theory of evolution faces a possible paradigm shift.
 Maverick scientists can see the way, but the science establishment will not be influenced.

-Of course, there are fallibile heroes and redeemable villains.
+There are fallibile heroes and redeemable villains.
 The characters and the settings are evocatively described.
 With plenty of plot, lots of drama and a surprise ending, Darwin's Radio is everything SciFi should be.
 I was first drawn to it because Greg Bear gave a paper to the American Philosophical Society in 2003, "When Genes Go Walkabout".Darwin's Radio by Greg Bear, Ballantine / Random House, 1999.

 28 Feb 2006 "Can Viruses Make Us Human" references Bear's paper, published Sep 2004.